Pink Dawn Viburnum

 - DetailBotanical Pronunciation:vy-BER-num x bod-nan-TEN-seePlant type:ShrubDeciduous/evergreen:DeciduousSunset climate zones:4 - 9, 14 - 24, 31, 32Growth rate:ModerateAverage landscape size:Moderate grower; reaches 8 to 10 ft. tall, 6 to 8 ft. wide.Special features:Bird Friendly, Deer Resistant, Easy Care, Fall Color, Ornamental Berries, Year-round InterestFoliage color:GreenBlooms:Early SpringFlower color:PinkDesign IdeasBring year-round beauty to your garden with this fine shrub.
 Plant near a walkway or front door, where you can enjoy its fragrant winter blooms.
 Small enough to include in the tiniest of gardens.
 Attractive even when bare in winter, it's cinnamon colored branches in winter will force easily and are lovely in winter bouquets.Companion PlantsWitch Hazel (Hamamelis); Spirea (Spiraea); Magnolia (Magnolia); Sweetspire (Itea); Weigela (Weigela)

-- CareCare InformationProvide well-drained soil.
-Follow a regular watering schedule during the first growing season to establish a deep, extensive root system.
+- CareCare InformationAdapts to most soils; tolerates clay if drainage is adequate.
+Water deeply, regularly during first growing season to establish an extensive root system; reduce frequency once established.
 Feed with a general purpose fertilizer before new growth begins in spring.
 For a tidy, neat appearance, shear annually to shape.Pruning time: spring after flowering.Light Needs:Partial to full sunWatering Needs:Needs regular watering - weekly, or more often in extreme heat.